 Don’t try to constantly solve her problems.

-When our spouse tells us about problems at work or with their friends or family, we may feel the best way to support them is to have a silver-bullet fix for every one of their issues.
-But that hunt for solutions often bypasses empathy, which is critical for maintaining an emotional connection in a relationship.“Psychologically, the best way you can engage with your partner as you listen to them is to truly try and understand what they are feeling in an emotional sense,” says Nancy Lee, a Beverly Hills-based psychologist who coaches patients through relationship issues.
+When a spouse tells us problems at work or with their friends or family, many men feel the best way to support them is to come hard and fast with solutions.
+But that hunt for a solve often bypasses what the person is likely seeking: understanding.
+“Psychologically, the best way you can engage with your partner as you listen to them is to truly try and understand what they are feeling in an emotional sense,” says Nancy Lee, a Beverly Hills-based psychologist who coaches patients through relationship issues.
 “This type of empathetic listening strengthens connections and builds intimacy.
 That isn’t to say that problem-solving isn’t important, it’s just that you don’t need to jump in and try to ‘fix’ things immediately, which is the tendency of many men,” she says.
+When a problem is brought up try asking, “Would you like to just vent or would you like to talk about solutions?”

 - Clean that thing you know she hates cleaning.
 You don’t even need to tell her you did it.
 She’ll notice.